leto-atreides-2/octip/README.md

 * `octip-spectralis-2-nifti.py` converts Spectralis OCT dataset in compressed NifTI format,
 * `octip-dataset-split.py` splits the converted dataset into train, validation and test subsets.

-Let `OCT_Images` denote a directory containing OCT data subdirectories.
+Let `OCT_Images` denote a directory containing OCT data with the following structure:
+* Each subdirectory of `OCT_Images` is associated with one patient.
+* Each patient's directory contains any hierarchy of subdirectories.
+Any directory in this hierarchy that contains at least one .xml file and either a .bmp or .png file is considered an OCT volume.

 Follow the instructions below to:
-1. convert the dataset with or without retina segmentation.
+1. convert the dataset, optionally using retina segmentation.
-2. split the dataset into subsets.
+2. split the dataset into train/validation/test subsets.

 ### Dataset Conversion Without Retina Segmentation